What’s at the core of a killer workout? Duh — the best core exercises for women!

 2) Bicycle Crunch

 - Begin by lying on your back with your knees at a 90-degree angle and your heels in front of you.
-Lace your fingers behind your head and lift your head slightly so you can see your legs/feet.
+Lace your fingers behind your head and lift your head slightly so you can see your legs and feet.
 Be sure not to bring your chin too close to your chest.
-Your elbows should be out to the sides.
+Your elbows should be out to your sides.

 - On an exhale, extend your left leg straight and twist your torso so that your left elbow reaches your right knee.
 Bring your left leg back up and simultaneously extend your right leg.
 As you do this, twist the other way so your right elbow reaches your left knee to complete one rep.

 - Complete step 2 approximately 20 times for one set.

 There are two types of boat poses in power yoga: low and high.
 Both are great core exercises for women!